- Free delivery over £40

 - You are allergic to trimethoprim

-- You have liver or kidney problems
+- You have kidney or liver disease (or problems with either organ)

-- You have folate deficiency
+- You have a blood disorder, such as folate deficiency*

 - You have hyperkalaemia